augurlabs/augur_view/README.md

 3. Run the app
     - `./run.sh`

 Once the server is running, you can change the default `serving` url in `config.yml` and either restart the app or navigate to `[approot]/settings/reload` in the browser to connect to the desired augur instance.
+For example, if you are serving from http://new.augurlabs.io you would enter the url: http://new.augurlabs.io/settings/reload.

 For installation instructions on a server, see [installing](installing.md).